 I drilled the woman about preparation techniques and was a little crestfallen when she told me it contained cherries jubilee.

 They have all these fabulous fresh cherries around them, but they used jarred jubilee in this concoction?
 It gets worse.
 The jubilee is placed in a tortilla and then deep fried.

 It's dusted with sugar and topped with whipped cream.
-I sadly walked to find a seat to eat this processed product but was cheered to find the shell light and crisp with a semi-sweet cherry mixture inside that I had expected to be much more gelatinous and syrupy.
+Ok, so it’s not Tasting Page friendly, but I am all about eating local so I walked to find a seat to eat this processed product.
+I was encouraged to find the shell light and crisp with a semi-sweet cherry mixture inside that I had expected to be much more gelatinous and syrupy.
 I guess the low expectations worked out.